Zious11/vegas/nfl-betting-method-draftkings-first-las-vegas.md

 - When you are physically in Las Vegas (NV), use DraftKings as your primary price reference and attempt to replicate or beat the DK price at local sportsbooks (retail or NV mobile apps).
 If you need to execute on DraftKings, you must be physically located within a DraftKings-legal state’s geofence.
 - Official legal states (DraftKings): https://sportsbook.draftkings.com/help/sports-betting/where-is-sports-betting-legal

+## FanDuel Availability & Workflow
+- As of Oct 2025, FanDuel Sportsbook is not live with a mobile app in Nevada.
+FanDuel operates a retail sportsbook at the Fremont Hotel & Casino in Las Vegas.
+When you are in a FanDuel-legal state, make FanDuel a co-primary book for execution, pricing, CLV tracking, and promos/features.
+- When you are physically in Las Vegas (NV), use FanDuel as a price reference alongside DraftKings.
+Execute locally at NV books when you can match or improve the DK/FD benchmark; optional in-person wagering at FanDuel (Fremont) is available.
+To execute on the FanDuel app, you must be physically located within a FanDuel-legal state.
+- Official legal states (FanDuel): https://www.fanduel.com/legal-sports-betting-us-map

 ## Setup & Nevada Logistics
 - **In-person registration**: Required for NV apps.
 Bring ID to the sportsbook counter/cage.
-  - DraftKings Sportsbook is not live in Nevada as of Oct 2025; for on-the-ground execution in Las Vegas, register at local operators: Circa Sports NV, Westgate SuperBook NV, Caesars/William Hill NV, BetMGM NV, STN Sports (Station), South Point, Boyd Sports.
+  - DraftKings and FanDuel mobile sportsbooks are not live in Nevada as of Oct 2025; for on-the-ground execution in Las Vegas, register at local operators: Circa Sports NV, Westgate SuperBook NV, Caesars/William Hill NV, BetMGM NV, STN Sports (Station), South Point, Boyd Sports.
+FanDuel retail is available at Fremont.
 - **Deposits/withdrawals**: Cash at casino cage; some apps add remote options after signup.
 Apps are geofenced to NV.
 - **Line shopping**: Maintain accounts at several books.
 Small price improvements compound EV.